lupyuen/lupyuen.github.io/src/flash.md

     caused by: Operation timed out
     ```

     Disconnect PineCone from the USB port.
-Check that the PineCone Jumper is set to `H`.
+Check that the PineCone Jumper (IO 8) is set to `H`.
 Retry the flash command.

 1. If we see this error...